HeartOfIrons/AuroraSystems/README.md

 > [!IMPORTANT]\
 > *Aurora Systems now has a [Github Wiki](https://github.com/HeartOfIrons/AuroraSystems/wiki) for all your development inquiries and needs!
 Check it out here.
-It'll contain everything that is currently here!*
+It'll contain everything about Aurora and its uses instead of this endless void.
+What are you waiting for?*

 # DOCUMENTATION
 - [HTTP Services Usage](https://github.com/HeartOfIrons/AuroraSystems/blob/main/Resources/HTTPUsage)